How it all started

 Together we enlarged the available film database to 12 features (3 for each age group) and 30 short films, year round available with highlights during the festival periods.
 We stimulate interactivity by creating the option to review films, share images and stories and by including poll options.
 Clips and reports are added during festivals to make the experience even more exclusive.
 There has also been events at hospitals, such as films screenings and practical films workshops with media literacy professionals.
 This way children can watch films together at the hospital (in bed alone or in group), at home or in revalidation centres.

 Imagine all children having access to quality films.
 Even those who are physically unable to go to cinemas or participate in festivals.
 What about children who are sick and in and out hospitals or revalidation centres?
-We are using the our platforms online to reach out to those children!
+We are using our platforms online to reach out to those children!

 We focus on a qualitative approach rather than obtaining a quantitative goal.
 Cooperating with several hospitals, revalidation centres and intermediates to reach as many children as possible.
 Offering exclusive festival films from different European countries with extra material to engage the audience to participate with their own stories and creativity.
 Lastly we encourage other European festivals and organisations to participate in this great adventure create and even wider European platform, with a wider audience.